 Why 60 pages?
 Most TVWriter University workshoppers are working on TV material with page counts under that number.
 That means that in this class, if you’re writing a 1-hour show you’ll have the chance to turn in a completed 1st draft and 3 full sets of revisions over the 4 week run of the class.
 And if you’re writing a 1/2 hour show you’ll be able to refine your work even further.
 And if you’re working on a feature length project, well, just let LB know and he will work with you on ways to accommodate that.

 Master Class Sessions run for 4 weeks, once a week.
 Meetings take place Thursday nights at 6 PM Pacific time in the video chat room and run as long as there are questions and issues to discuss.

 Preparation for each class meeting is considerable.
 Participants can count on having to write, write, write.
 And, in turn, LB has to read, read, read.
 All concerned must be prepared to spend the same kind of time and effort they would if they were staffing a series or writing directly for a network or studio.

+The next Master Class will be held in the second half of August, 2016.
 The cost is $279 per session.
 After LB has approved your participation he will send you the password for the Master Class Payment Page.